This tweet got me thinking. https://twitter.com/Ssytsma/status/558759916475645952

 Here's a fun way to weed out the noise from "journalists": If they refer to the 50% Canadian-owned Molson-Coors company as "American" or "100% foreign owned" or "Based in Colorado" then disregard anything else they say on the topic.
 It's the same as the Van Halen brown M&Ms rider: If they got that very basic thing wrong, then who knows what other things they screwed up or misrepresented.

 At long last, the sweetheart deal is facing more publicity and scrutiny.
 Earlier this year, the Liberal government asked former TD Bank CEO Ed Clark to maximize the value of major government assets, including the LCBO.
-He responded by examining its interlocking relationship with The Beer Store, and recommended allowing the LCBO to sell 12-packs for the first time — but not the high-volume cases of 24 that generate handsome profits for The Beer Store.
+He responded by examining its interlocking relationship with The Beer Store, and recommended allowing the LCBO to sell 12-packs for the first time — but not the high-volume cases of 24 that generate handsome profits for The Beer Store.“We don’t want to undermine its economics by allowing the LCBO to sell cases of 24 — the bulk of Beer Store sales,” Clark noted inexplicably in a speech last fall.
+He also proposed a franchise fee to retain its monopoly clout (sources tell me the annual take would be less than $100 million).

 Package sizes are a big deal, because they are big money.